October 17, 2025

 Lin is a filmmaker and photojournalist focusing on the impacts of climate change, post-colonialism, and globalization on cultural identity within Indigenous communities across the Pacific Islands and Asia.
 Currently, he is the Associate Director for Strategic Alliances at Nia Tero.

-“The experience allowed us to look through the window of time and affirm that, if left open, it will always breathe new life into what a Pacific Island story can and should be,” he concluded.
+“The experience allowed us to look through the window of time and affirm that, if left open, it will always breathe new life into what a Pacific Island story can and should be,” he said.

 About Nia Tero